Inqnuam/serverless-aws-lambda/README.md

 SLS_DEBUG="*" sls aws-lambda -s dev
 ```

-It is also possible to passe port from the CLI with `--port` or `-p`.
+It is also possible to set server port from the CLI with `--port` or `-p`.

 This will overwrite serverless.yml custom > serverless-aws-lambda > port value if it is set.
 for more options see [advanced configuration](#advanced-configuration).